Welcome

 Area

 The space inside a 2D shape.
-Measured in square units (cm-squared, ft-squared).
+Measured in square units.

 Perimeter